-At the end of the study, participants were asked whether and to what extent does each of the four social groups in Israel suffer from discrimination on a scale of 1 to 5.
+At the end of the study, participants were asked whether and to what extent each of the four social groups in Israel suffer from discrimination on a scale of 1 to 5.
 Surprisingly, Arabs received the lowest average score of 2.92; Mizrahi Jews received a score of 2.93; and ultra-Orthodox Jews and women were perceived as the most discriminated against groups, each given an average score of 3.21.

-However, it seems that the perceived discrimination is strongly driven by the beliefs of the members of the discriminated groups themselves.
-Ultra-Orthodox Jews rated the discrimination against them as 37.7% higher than other Jews rated it (p < 0.01); women rated gender discrimination as 12.8% higher than men rated it (p < 0.01), and Mizrahi Jews rated the discrimination against them as 12.8% higher than non-Mizrahi Jews rated it (p < 0.01).
-These results show that the perceived discrimination against the four social groups is both ill-informed and strongly biased, emphasizing the importance of understanding the different mechanisms driving discrimination, as will be discussed in the following chapter.
+Our evidence showed that the level of perceived discrimination was strongly driven by the perceptions of the members of the discriminated groups themselves.
+Ultra-Orthodox Jews rated the discrimination against them as 37.7% higher than did other Jews (p < 0.01); women rated gender discrimination as 12.8% higher than men rated it (p < 0.01), and Mizrahi Jews rated the discrimination against them as 12.8% higher than did non-Mizrahi Jews (p < 0.01).
+These results show that the perceived discrimination against the four social groups is both ill informed and strongly biased, emphasizing the importance of understanding the different mechanisms driving discrimination, as discussed next.

 IV.
 Discussion

-The main contribution of this project is in highlighting the importance of and designing a methodology for distinguishing across the different mechanisms generating discrimination.
-In the context of discrimination in Israel, this approach enables us to better understand what generates discrimination against each of the four devalued groups we study.
-We saw for example, that whereas ultra-Orthodox men were penalized in the dictator game (suggesting they suffer from taste discrimination), they were favored in the trust game (suggesting they enjoy the effects of statistical/stereotypical discrimination on the basis of cultural beliefs about them being more trustworthy).

-We developed an experimental survey approach to distinguish across the mechanisms generating discrimination and applied it on a representative sample of the Jewish population in Israel, involving real payment for participants.
-Thus, our design generated both internal and external validity to our findings.
+The main contribution of our study derives from its innovative experimental survey approach to find that different mechanisms generate different forms of discrimination against different marginalized social groups: discrimination does not occur uniformly.
+In the context of discrimination in Israel, this methodology enabled us to better understand what generates discrimination against each of the four devalued groups we study.
+For example, whereas ultra-Orthodox men were penalized in the dictator game (suggesting they suffer from taste discrimination), they were favored in the trust game (suggesting they enjoy the effects of statistical/stereotypical discrimination on the basis of cultural beliefs that they are trustworthy).
+A large, representative sample of the Jewish population in Israel was surveyed, and participants were able to earn money based on their actions.
+Thus, based on our study design our findings had both internal and external validity.

 Arabs were the group most discriminated against by Israeli Jews in our study.
 This result was consistent across all forms of discrimination.
-In the dictator game, Arabs were given on average the smallest amount of money, and even more so by male participants, implying that Arabs are disliked by Israeli Jews.
-In the trust game, Arabs were also given the smallest amount of money, and even more so by female participants, implying they are also the least trusted by Israeli Jews.
-This finding strengthens several existing psychological studies that show that racial disparity causes mistrust (Stanley, Sokol-Hessner, Banaji & Phelps, 2011).
+In the dictator game, Arabs were given on average the smallest amount of money, and even less by male participants, implying that Arabs are disliked by Israeli Jews.
+In the trust game, Arabs were also given the smallest amount of money, and even less by female participants, implying they are also the least trusted by Israeli Jews.
+These results strengthen the claims of earlier psychological studies that show that racial disparity causes mistrust (Stanley, Sokol-Hessner, Banaji, & Phelps, 2011).
 In the competence game, Arabs were only marginally significantly disfavored, implying Arabs are also perceived as the least competent.
-Not surprisingly, promoting Arab employment was the cause least likely to receive donations.
-Notably, the effects in this regard are contradictory: playing against an Arab partner in the trust game had a negative effect on the likelihood of donating, and playing against an Arab partner in the competence game had a positive effect.
+Not surprisingly, the nonprofit association that promoted Arab employment received the smallest amount of donations.
+Notably, different forms of discrimination yielded different results in terms of donating to this nonprofit: playing against an Arab partner in the trust game had a negative effect on the likelihood of donating, whereas playing against an Arab partner in the competence game had a positive effect.
 Arab partners were rated as the least warm and competent, and participants were least satisfied with their Arab partners.
 Nevertheless, Israeli Jews mistakenly rated the discrimination that is prevalent against Arabs as the least severe.
-These consistent findings call for addressing all classifications between Arabs and Jews in Israel by government entities as ‘suspect classifications’ that should be subjected to stricter judicial scrutiny when challenged.
+These consistent findings call for assessing the impact of Israeli governmental entities’ categorization of all classifications between Arabs and Jews as “suspect classifications” that should be subjected to stricter judicial scrutiny when challenged.